Michael Burns (actor): Historian

 In 1980, Burns became a professor of history at Mount Holyoke.
-In 1991, he authored, Dreyfus: A Family Affair, 1789–1945, a study of the Dreyfus affair in France during the 1890s.
-A reviewer of Burns' book writing in The New York Times called the work "a solidly written book about the man and his family, a book that emphasizes the elemental human drama of the captain's story."
+In 1991, he authored Dreyfus: A Family Affair, 1789–1945, a study of the Dreyfus affair in France during the 1890s.
+A reviewer of Burns's book writing in The New York Times called the work "a solidly written book about the man and his family, a book that emphasizes the elemental human drama of the captain's story."
 Upon his retirement in 2002, Burns was honoured by Mount Holyoke with the designation professor emeritus.

 Later life

 While on the faculty at Mount Holyoke College, Burns wed the college's then-president, Elizabeth Topham Kennan in June 1986.
 She has a son, Frank Alexander Kennan, from her previous marriage.

-Since 2002, the couple have resided in Danville, Boyle County, Kentucky, where they have restored the Cambus-Kenneth Estate, a crop, cattle, and thoroughbred horse farm listed on the National Register of Historic Places.
+Since 2002, the couple have resided in Danville, Boyle County, Kentucky.
+They have restored the Cambus-Kenneth Estate, a crop, cattle, and thoroughbred horse farm listed on the National Register of Historic Places.

-He is a member of the Thoroughbred Club of America, Thoroughbred Owners and Breeders, and the Kentucky Cattlemen's Association.
+Burns is a member of the Thoroughbred Club of America, Thoroughbred Owners and Breeders, and the Kentucky Cattlemen's Association.

-A Democrat, Burns was a donor to then U.S. Senator John Kerry in the 2004 presidential election and to Daniel Mongiardo, the party nominee for the U.S. Senate from Kentucky that same year.
+A Democrat, Burns was a donor to U.S. Senator John Kerry in the 2004 presidential election and to Daniel Mongiardo, the party nominee for the U.S. Senate from Kentucky that same year.
 Kerry and Mongiardo lost to incumbent Republicans George W. Bush and Jim Bunning, respectively.